tdopierre/FewShotPseudoLabeling/README.md

 {"input":"open the door", "label":"OpenDoor"}
 ...
 ```
 This is also the format of the output file containing pseudo-labels.
+For the unlabeled jsonl file, only the `input` key
+is required

 ## Usage
 ### Finding pseudo labels